-Parents and other members of the school district community may view the instructional and library materials used by the students.
+Parents and other members of the school district community may view the instructional materials used by the students.
 All instructional materials, including teacher's manuals, films, tapes or other supplementary material which will be used in connection with any survey, analysis, or evaluation as part of any federally funded programs must be available for inspection by parents.
+All materials requested will be available 48 hours after the request is made in writing to the superintendent.

-Instructional and library materials may be viewed on school district premises.
+The instructional materials must be viewed on school district premises.
+Copies may be obtained according to board policy.